 Stress is quite simply a fact of modern life.
 It just is.
 Stress is also one of the reasons so many people start running.
-Certainly, running can’t limit or end the stress in your life, but it can help you cope with it better.
+Certainly, running can’t limit or end the stress in your life, but it can help you cope with it better and specially of you decide to combine it with a medical dab pen.

-The very act of running places us in a physically stressful situation.
+The very act of running places us in a physically stressful situation and the best way to deal with stress is to get a prescription for medical marijuana from your doctor.
 And as runners, we spend a plenty of time either preparing to cope with that stress or recovering from the ravages of it.
 Stress from running isn’t necessarily a bad thing as we usually rebound quickly from the physical demands that it places on us.

 Still, stress is usually viewed as a negative emotion—something we want to avoid as much as we can.
 But that’s impossible.